 Unfortunately, Allentown is also home to its own set of struggles.
 As is the case in much of Pennsylvania, the number of deaths due to drug overdoses has increased significantly in the past few years.
 The state is in line with the wider trend of opioid abuse affecting the nation, with misuse of drugs such as prescription opioids, heroin, fentanyl and oxycodone rising over the past decade.
 This results in billions of dollars in lost productivity costs, health care costs and incarceration costs throughout the state.

 Substance misuse disorders affect people from a wide variety of age groups and communities, and both men and women struggle with this problem.
 It isn’t limited to specific socioeconomic levels, and it’s something that anyone can suffer from.
 If you’re struggling with substance misuse in your everyday life, know that many other members of the community are going through the same thing.
 You can find help through a variety of Allentown drug rehab programs and resources in the Allentown area.
-This guide can give you an overview of the various local recovery options available.

 You’re not alone in this struggle.

 Alcohol & Drug Rehab Centers in Allentown, Pennsylvania

 Many people in the state struggle from misuse of legal and illegal substances.
 You can find treatment for misuse of these and other substances in the Allentown area.
 There’s a range of different programs available for drug and alcohol treatment in Allentown, offering you the help you need to recover and lead a healthy, successful life.
 Before you embark on your treatment journey, it helps to understand the different levels of care available.